VeralKerem/DFT-NEB-ML_PES_H2-Ni111/README.md

 ## 👨‍🔬 Author

-This project was created by [Your Name] as part of an independent research initiative to explore ML-assisted quantum simulations of surface reactions.
+This project was created by Kerem Veral as part of an independent research initiative to explore ML-assisted quantum simulations of surface reactions.

 > Feel free to check out the notebook for full reproducibility and discussion.